How the Great Resignation Has Become the Great Retirement

-So, what may be the long-term effect of this season of retirement and transition?
-My response to many of these individuals is a request I made of them at the beginning of their planning stages: “paint me a picture of what retirement looks like for you personally.”
-This statement and its response allow me, as their financial planner, to understand the expenses that may result from the client’s decision to leave employment.
+What may be the long-term effect of this season of retirement and transition?
+My response to many of these individuals is a request I made of them at the beginning of their planning stages: “Paint me a picture of what retirement looks like for you personally.”
+This statement and its response allow me, as their financial planner, to understand the expenses that may result from their decision to leave employment.

-During this period of time that was much longer than 21 days of remote work, spending time away from our offices and “work family,” new opportunities have developed and new habits have been formed.
+During this period of time — that was much longer than 21 days of remote work — spending time away from our offices and “work family,” new opportunities have developed and new habits have been formed.
 Many of these activities brought us enjoyment that we hadn’t had access to in the past due to work and schedule constraints.
-So, it should be no surprise that many are rethinking where they want to spend their time and efforts in the future.
+It should be no surprise that many are rethinking where they want to spend their time and efforts in the future.

 As a financial planner, be assured that I will still make sure my clients have a plan for replacing their income and budgeting appropriately.
 However, to live an enriched life with meaning?
 That is also a family plan worth making that should include action steps for how one will spend each day.
 Whatever that “that” may be for you – plan it, write it, and then go do it.
 You will be glad you did.